 A fellowship lunch is held on the second Sunday of each month after the morning service.
 [In October, the luncheon is held on the first Sunday of the month.]
 A time of fellowship and Psalm singing is held after the evening service on the fourth Sunday of each month.

-The youth meet regularly for Bible study, fellowship, and activities.
+The young adults meet regularly for Bible study, fellowship, and activities.
 The study is led by one of the young men.

 Held about once a month, at 9:00 on Saturdays.
 Dates are announced in the Events drop-down menu.